The big PSTN switch-off: Everything you need to know - Communications Plus Get All Offers

 What can your business do to prepare for the PSTN switch off now?

+The easiest way to prepare for the PSTN switch off is to switch to a VoIP-based phone network.
 VoIP puts all your essential business communications online and into one platform so you can more easily manage your calls.

 It can also significantly reduce the costs of your phone network because VoIP works on a subscription model from a provider, with prices usually based on a per-user basis.

+VoIP allows users to access their business phone numbers on any device with an internet connection.
 This makes it perfect for today’s remote and hybrid working world, as employees can work from anywhere and still have access to their numbers.

 It’s also beneficial for your customers because they can retain just one business number to call.

-Prepare for the 2025 PSTN switch off with Communications Plus
+Prepare for the 2027 PSTN switch off with Communications Plus

-You might be reading this thinking 2025 is a long way away, and you’ve still got plenty of time before you need to start thinking about VoIP or another replacement phone network.
+You might be reading this thinking 2027 is a long way away, and you’ve still got plenty of time before you need to start thinking about VoIP or another replacement phone network.

+But there are plenty of benefits to switching now.
 One is that you can get ahead of the crowd and prepare your business.

 While switching to VoIP is easy, it does take time to research the right provider, find the right deal and decide which VoIP hardware is best for you (if you even need the hardware at all).